KnowledgeExpert/selenidejs/docs/TUTORIAL_JS.md

 Elements in Selenidejs are lazy - it means when you do `const element = browser.element(...)` no actual search of webelement on a page performed.
 This method returns Element object, which can be used to interact with element, get information from it, or assert its state.

-In the test, we used `should` method to assert that 'Hello world!' text will be displayed after pressing on a button. `With` is a module which contains bunch of readable and useful aliases for building elements locators (like `With.text`, `With.attribute`, etc.).
+In the test, we used `should` method to assert that 'Hello world!' text will be displayed after pressing on a button. `With` is a module which contains bunch of readable and useful aliases for building elements locators (like `by.text`, `by.attribute`, etc.).

 `browser.element` takes one parameter with type of Locator or string.
-In case of string passed Selenidejs will automatically build `With.xpath` or `With.css` Locator, depends on string content.
+In case of string passed Selenidejs will automatically build `by.xpath` or `by.css` Locator, depends on string content.

-tsdocs - [With](./tsdocs/modules/with.md) module and [Element](./tsdocs/classes/element.md) class.
+tsdocs - [With](./tsdocs/modules/by.md) module and [Element](./tsdocs/classes/element.md) class.

 Run the tests with